patrickrohr/SAMD21/README.md

 `make TargetRelease` - Builds target release configuration

 `make HostCI` - Builds host configuration (Yeah, that's a dream.
-But maybe useful to just build libs for a unit test environment?)
+But will be useful to just build libs for a unit test environment?)

-## Design
-### Peripheral Interface Considerations
-The peripheral interface was designed to provide a simple hardware abstraction for use in the drivers (coming soon).
-All peripheral interfaces are kept OS independent, and are supporting (or will support) callback interfaces via function pointers.